matthewlouisdavisBioStat/ToMakeAnAdversaryInadmissible/README.md

 ## PriorDistributionAnalysis

 Provides brief code to "estimate" prior distribution parameters for Vegas using data pulled from 2017-2020 seasons that appear in PredictAndLoadNBA_2024.R.
-Code for prior distribution analysis last updated in 2025.
+Code for prior distribution analysis was last updated in 2025.

 # First Time Users